Karthikkc123/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 5. Leave the client open at the **Microsoft 365 admin center**.

 You have now successfully assigned the Teams admin role to Joni Sherman and the Teams communications support engineer to Allan Deyoung.
 Proceed to the next task.

+#### Check license assignment of your users**

+In this task, you will check the license assignment of all users participating in the pilot.
+At the end of the task you will confirm that all pilot users are licensed correctly and Alex Wilber’s location is updated to Canada as preparation for a later task.

+1. Connect to the **Client 1 VM** and browse to Microsoft 365 admin center (https://admin.microsoft.com/) as **MOD Administrator**.

+2. Update **Alex Wilber's** location to **Canada**

+    1. On the **Users** > **Active users** page, select the name of **Alex Wilber**.

+    2. Select **Licenses and Apps** tab.

+    3. Select the dropdown menu under **Select location**, and update to **Canada**.

+    4. Select **Save changes**.

+3. Check **Alex Wilber's** licenses

+    1. On the same tab, under **Licenses** section, verify that **Enterprise Mobility + Security E5** and **Office 365 E5** are both selected.

+    2. Select **Apps** to expand All licenses.

+    3. Scroll down the list of all apps, and verify **Microsoft Teams** is selected.

+4. You can repeat the same steps to check other users' licenses.
+Do not change their locations.

+You have successfully validated that all users participating in the pilot own Teams licenses and are ready to start working with Teams.
+You have also changed the location of Alex Wilber to Canada, as a preparation for a later task.
+Continue with the next task.

 ### Create groups and teams